gimli-rs/locate-dwarf/README.md

 # locate-dwarf
-A crate to find DWARF debug symbols from stripped binaries
+A crate to find DWARF debug symbols from stripped binaries.

 ## License